schemacrawler/SchemaCrawler/schemacrawler-site/src/site/markdown/readme.md

 Once you start getting comfortable with SchemaCrawler, and need to know more about how to do things, read the [how-tos] section.

+## Command-line Help
+SchemaCrawler provides detailed command-line help.
+Simply run `schemacrawler.cmd` (or `schemacrawler.sh` on Unix) with no command-line arguments for help.

 # Installation

 ## Pre-requisites for Installation